culturesofknowledge/emdates/README.md

 Access to the tool for individual and bulk conversions will also be provided via an open [Timbuctoo][3] [GraphQL][21] API.
 Because EM Dates maintains an internal list of known-correct Roman date variants to normalised ISO 8601 transformations, adding an [OpenRefine][17] endpoint for reconciliation and/or sharing this data with the [GODOT][15] calendar gazetteer is also under active consideration.

 ## Status
+**November 2019**: Began work on a limited demo w/single & bulk parsing and conversion for Q1 2020.

 **February 2019**: Conversion API and Roman parser [available for testing][19] via Docker.

 **November 2018**: Rewrite of conversion algorithms on the basis of [Rheingold & Derschowitz][16]